-• If design velocity of a channel to be vegetated by seeding exceeds 2 ft/sec, a temporary channel liner is required.
-Geotextile or mulch protection such as fiberglass roving or straw and netting should be used to provide stability until the vegetation is fully established.
-See Figure 3.10.
+- Where the grass-lined channel will also function as a permanent stormwater conveyance facility the channel must meet the conveyance requirements defined in Volume III, Chapter 3. - An established grass or vegetated lining is required before the channel can be used to convey stormwater, unless stabilized with nets or blankets. - If design velocity of a channel to be vegetated by seeding exceeds 2 ft/sec, a temporary channel liner is required.
+Geotextile or special mulch protection such as fiberglass roving or straw and netting should be used to provide stability until the vegetation is fully established.
+See Figure II 3.8.